RI-SE/smirk/docs/System Requirements Specification.md

 - **SYS-ML-REQ1: The pedestrian recognition component shall detect pedestrians if the radar tracking component returns TTC < 4s for the corresponding object.**
 - **SYS-ML-REQ2: The pedestrian recognition component shall reject input that does not resemble the training data.**

-Rationale: SMIRK follows the reference architecture from Ben Abdessalem *et al.* (2018) and SYS-ML-REQ1 uses the same TTC threshold (4 seconds).
+Rationale: SMIRK follows the reference architecture from Ben Abdessalem *et al.* (2016) and SYS-ML-REQ1 uses the same TTC threshold (4 seconds, confirmed with the original authors) .
 We have confirmed that the TTC threshold is valid for SMIRK in its [Operational Design Domain](#odd).
 SYS-ML-REQ2 motivates the primary contribution of the SMILE projects, i.e., an out-of-distribution detection mechanism that we refer to as a safety cage.

 ## 3.3.1 Performance Requirements
 This section specifies performance requirements corresponding to the ML safety requirements with a focus on quantitative targets for the pedestrian recognition component.
 All requirements below are restricted to pedestrians on or close to the road.